fireship-io/fireship.io/content/lessons/advanced-cloud-vision-ocr-text-extraction/index.md

 # versions:
 #    rxdart: 0.20
 ---
 The following lesson uses the [Cloud Vision API](https://cloud.google.com/vision/) on Google Cloud to extract text from raw images.
-This is a highly sought-after feature in business applications that still work with non-digitized text documents.
+This is a highly sought-after feature in business applications that still works with non-digitized text documents.

 The [Cloud Vision Node.js documentation](https://cloud.google.com/nodejs/docs/reference/vision/0.14.x/v1.ImageAnnotatorClient) is a good reference to keep by your side.

 ## Getting Started

 You actually don't need a frontend app to experiment with this technology - just a Firebase storage bucket.
-I recommend creating a [dedicated bucket](https://firebase.google.com/docs/storage/web/start#use_multiple_storage_buckets) for the invocation of cloud functions.
+I recommend creating a [dedicated bucket](https://firebase.google.com/docs/storage/web/start#use_multiple_storage_buckets) for the invocation of Cloud Functions.

 If you're new to functions, you can generate your backend code with the following command: